International Working People's Association: Organizational history

+International context

 In 1872, the International Workingmen's Association (now known as the "First International") had split, after the anarchist leader Mikhail Bakunin had been expelled by the General Council (whom Karl Marx directed).
-During the years 1872-1877 the St. Imier International claimed to be the heir of the IWA.
+During the years 1872–1877 the St. Imier International claimed to be the heir of the IWA.

 In 1881, a congress of anarchist and social revolutionary clubs was held in London, England aiming to establish a new international organization.
 This new organization, the International Working People's Association (later known as the "Black International") was intended to provide rallying point around which various national groups could organize themselves.

 The London gathering was attended by a New York social revolutionary group, which upon returning to America called for a gathering of American revolutionary groups in Chicago.
 The 1881 Chicago convention which followed adopted for itself the name Revolutionary Socialist Party and approved a platform urging the formation of trade unions on "communistic" principles and urging that support only be lent to unions of a "progressive" character.
 The platform also denounced use of the ballot as a vehicle for revolutionary social change, declaring instead that elections were "an invention of the bourgeoisie to fool the workers."
 Instead, it would be "armed organizations of workingmen who stand ready with the gun to resist encroachment upon their rights" which were pivotal, the platform declared.

-In America
+US context

+In 1876, most of the major American socialist organizations merged into the Workingmen's Party of the United States (WPUS).
+In 1877, the WPUS was renamed to the Socialist Labor Party of America (SLP).

+During its first years, the SLP had very slow progress and few electoral victories.
+This proved frustrating and demoralizing for many Sections of the SLP.
+These sections began to debate the question of armed struggle and to organize paramilitary Lehr-und-Wehr Vereine lit.
+'Education and Defense Societies'.
+This more aggressive revolutionary socialist movement was particularly strong in the tough industrial center of Chicago, populated by a large number of German-speaking immigrants cognizant of the European revolutionary movement and its German-based propaganda literature.